redthing1/sogen/README.md

 * 💻 __Debugging Interface__
 	* Implements GDB serial protocol for integration with common debugging tools (IDA Pro, GDB, LLDB, VS Code, ...)

-##
-> [!NOTE]
-> The project is still in a very early, prototypical state.
-The code still needs a lot of cleanup and many features and syscalls need to be implemented.
-However, constant progress is being made :)

 ## Preview

 ![Preview](./docs/images/preview.jpg)